 Update: Congress has delayed the law requiring e-commerce platforms to report information on workers earning $600 or more, which was a part of The American Rescue Plan Act of 2021.
 This law has been pushed by one year, meaning platforms such as Airbnb, eBay, and Etsy will rely on the threshold of more than 200 transactions worth an aggregate above $20,000 for 2022 (not $600).

 Side hustle and hobby activities often incur expenses.
 These can range from costs to purchase materials, tools, or ingredients to registration fees, space rentals, home office lessons or training, and much more.
 The IRS allows deductions within certain limits.
 Taxpayers can deduct “ordinary and necessary hobby expenses.”
 However, the amount of deducted expenses is limited to the amount of the hobby income.
 If expenses exceed hobby income, incurring a loss, the loss can’t be deducted from other income.
 In order to deduct hobby expenses, taxpayers must itemize deductions on their tax returns.
 Download our free comprehensive guide to small business tax deductions here!

 Our best advice to taxpayers who believe that they have hobby income, as well as anyone running a profitable side hustle, is to consult with a tax specialist.
 Not only will this ensure you remain in compliance with rules related to hobbies, but also that you are receiving those most tax-advantageous deductions and optimal planning.
-Our team has decades of experience working with individuals generating hobby income, as well as those that have turned their passion into a business.
+Our CPA team based in jacksonville, Florida has decades of experience working with individuals generating hobby income, as well as those that have turned their passion into a business.
 We welcome you to contact us for assistance in income clarification and tax planning options.